 Up next, we’ve got the WF-1000XM3, a pair of hugely popular true wireless earbuds made by Sony.
-While not the AirPods killers many expected them to be, they still offer great value if you’re looking for a premium pair of AirPods alternatives.
+While not the AirPods killers many expected, they still offer great value if you’re looking for a premium pair of AirPods alternatives.

-First things first, the WF-1000XM3 boasts a design which isn’t similar to that of the AirPods but is nonetheless just as conspicuous.
-Finding the right ear tips to support this weirdish design is paramount, but thankfully Sony packs the WF-1000XM3 with no fewer than 6 pairs of ear tips with different sizes and materials.
+First things first, the WF-1000XM3 boasts a design significantly different to that of the AirPods, but is, nonetheless, just as conspicuous.
+Finding the right ear tips to support this weirdish design is paramount, but thankfully Sony packs the WF-1000XM3 with no fewer than six pairs of ear tips in different sizes and materials.